-Indicator ID Dependent on: PGS 39 Sub-section Stowardship: Engagement with policy PRI Principle Type of indicator PGS 39.1 Gateway to: N/A Stewardship: Engagement with policy makers 2 CORE • • ethods did you, or the externa onsible investment approach I investment managers or service providers acting? g on your behalf, use to engage with ☐ (A) We particip ated in 'sign-on' le etters ☐ (B) We respond ☐ (C) We provide Describe: [Mandatory free text: medium] ☐ (D) We engage ☐ (D) We engaged policy makers on our own initiative Describe: Describe: [Mandatory free text: medium] ☐ (E) Other meth □ (E) Other methods Describe: [Mandatory free text: medium] Additional context to your response(s): [Voluntary free text: large]
+Indicator ID PGS 39.1 Dependent on: PGS 39 Sub-section PRI Principle Type of indicator Gateway to: N/A Stewardship: Engagement with policy makers 2 CORE During the reporting year, what methods did you, or the external investment managers or service providers acting on your behalf, use to engage with policy makers as part of your responsible investment approach?
+(A) We participa ated in 'sign-on' le etters (B) We respond led to policy cons ultations (C) We provide d technical input v via government- or regulator-bac ked working groups Describe: [Mandatory free text: medium] (D) We engage d policy makers o n our own initiative Describe: [Mandatory free text: medium] (E) Other method ods Describe: [Mandatory free text: medium] Ade ditional context to o your response(s s): [Voluntary free text: la arge]

-Explanatory notes Explanatory notes Purpose of indicator This indicator aims to assess how investors engage with policy makers and the quality and depth of this engagement.
-It is considered good practice to engage with policy support a more sustainable financial system by providing technical expertise and proactively engaging on relevant policy topics.
+Explanatory notes Purpose of indicator This indicator aims to assess how investors engage with policy makers and the quality and depth of this engagement.
+It is considered good practice to engage with policy makers to support a more sustainable financial system by providing technical expertise and proactively engaging on relevant policy topics.
 Additional reporting guidance In this indicator, 'engagement with policy makers' refers to investors' direct or indirect dialogue with regulators or other policy makers to contribute to specific policy developments.
 It may include participating in 'sign-on' letters, responding to policy consultations, providing technical input via government- or regulator-backed working groups, engaging policy makers on the investor's own initiative or other ways of providing input into policy development.
 Engagement with policy makers may be conducted individually or collaboratively by investors.
 It may also be conducted on behalf of investors by third-party organisations such as trade associations, think tanks, external investment managers, service providers or non-profit organisations.
 In the description fields, signatories can describe how they engage with policy makers, noting that there are a variety of ways to do so, dependent on the policy environment(s) in which signatories operate.
 They may also elaborate on the topics they engage on, which may include pension regulation, stewardship, ESG incorporation, disclosure requirements (e.g. corporate sustainability disclosure standards), or ESG topics relevant to the signatory's investment portfolio.